atlosdotorg/atlos/policy/TERMS_OF_USE.md

 In the interests of our users and the Atlos catalog, in the extreme circumstance that any individual has had his or her account or access blocked under this provision, he or she is prohibited from creating or using another account on or seeking access to Atlos, unless we provide explicit permission.

 The Atlos community and its members may also take action when so allowed by Atlos policies, including but not limited to warning, investigating, blocking, or banning users who violate those policies.
-You agree to comply with the final decisions of dispute resolution bodies that are established by the community; these decisions may include sanctions as set out by the Atlos Rules.
+You agree to comply with the final decisions of dispute resolution bodies that are established by the community.

 The blocking of an account or access or the banning of a user under this provision shall be in accordance with Section 11 of these Terms of Use.